 When to use it: There are some situations where the best course of action is to assign a temporary grade, such as an I. Perhaps a student has not completed the final assignment, but they are communicating with you regularly and you feel they will complete it once the grading period has already ended.
 You may assign this student an I for incomplete.

-Additional considerations: Two weeks after the end of the term, this I will turn into an F if you do nothing.
+Additional considerations: Two weeks into the next regular term, this I will turn into an F if you do nothing.
 You may choose to submit an “incomplete grade explanation” which will allow you to give an alternative to the F, or you can submit an “incomplete grade extension” and allow the student some more time to submit their work.